pavpen/rust-depedency-injection-design/Design.md

 ### Nameless Return Types

-Currently (in 2025) existing library functions, and common idioms, such as `async` functions can have return types that cannot be named.
+Currently (in 2025) existing library functions, and common idioms, such as `async` functions, can have return types that cannot be named.
 (E.g., see [Announcing `async fn` and return-position `impl Trait` in traits](https://blog.rust-lang.org/2023/12/21/async-fn-rpit-in-traits/).)
 This can make wrapping existing libraries, or `async` functions as injectable service traits with a standardized structure that allows, e.g. requesting